SiyuChenOxf/SiyuChenOxf.github.io/_posts/2024-07-01-arbovirus.md

 ---
 layout: post
-title: Novel tools for arbovirus preparedness: the use of multi-antigen serology for detection of arbovirus infections in southeast Europe, a prospective observational study
+title: Understanding COVID-19 testing behaviour in England through a sociodemographic lens
-subtitle: Arbovirus preparedness; the Lancet Infectious Disease in press
+subtitle: Health equality; the Lancet Digital Health in press
-cover-img: /assets/img/Fig3.jpg
+cover-img: /assets/img/Fig1.jpg
-thumbnail-img: /assets/img/Fig3.png
+thumbnail-img: /assets/img/Fig1.png
-share-img: /assets/img/Fig3.jpg
+share-img: /assets/img/Fig1.jpg
 author: Siyu Chen
 ---
 Arboviruses are increasingly impacting Europe, in part due to the effects of climate change.
 This emphasizes the need for improving preparedness for emerging arboviral infections that often co-circulate and may have overlapping clinical syndromes.
 Therefore, we aimed to strengthen surveillance networks for four clinically relevant arboviruses in southeast Europe.

 ![Crepe](https://beautifuljekyll.com/assets/img/Fig4.jpg)